der-lukas/framer-Symbols/README.md

 ## Google Analytics
 Out of curiosity I've integrated Google Analytics into the project to get an idea of how many people are using the module.

-If you don't feel comfortable showing up in the stats, simply remove `require './GA.coffee'` from `Symbol.coffee` file.
+If you don't feel comfortable showing up in the stats, simply remove `useGA(true)` inside `Symbol.coffee` file.

 ----------
 #### TODO